Expedited Screening Info

 Other info: Walk-in appointments will be honored on a first-come, first-served basis.
 In order to secure an appointment, passengers are encouraged to pre-enroll at tsa.gov.

 The Arizona Department of Transportation has made available the voluntary Travel ID, which meets federal REAL ID Act of 2005 security requirements for access to airports, restricted federal buildings, military bases and more.
 It costs $25 and is good for up to eight years.

 This means current Arizona driver licenses and ID cards will be acceptable for use at airports and elsewhere until Oct.
 1, 2020, after which every traveler will need a compliant license, state ID or another acceptable form of identification, like a passport or military ID, to fly within the United States, according to the U.S. Department of Homeland Security.

 The TSA has issued a list of Frequently Asked Questions for those who have questions about air travel and REAL ID.

-CLEAR is available in Terminal 4 with plans to be available at all terminals.
+CLEAR is available in Terminals 3 and 4.
 CLEAR members move through a dedicated lane at airport security where they instantly validate their identities with the tap of a finger or blink of the eye before moving on to the bag checks and metal detectors.

 How is CLEAR different than TSA PreCheck?